Think State Aid first!

 Departments are also obliged to publish the full text of each aid measure granted under the GBER, or a link providing access to the full text.
 Summary information on each aid measure exempted under the General Block Exemption Regulation is available in the Commission’s State Aid Register.

-If a measure does not fit within the GBER, a pre-existing scheme or is not administered under De Minimis, it must be notified to the Commission.
+If a measure does not fit within the GBER, a pre-existing scheme or is not administered under De Minimis, it must be notified to the Commission via the SANI (please see steps above).
 This can be a lengthy process.
 More straightforward cases can be expected to be resolved within 6 to 9 months.
-More complex cases can be expected to take longer (Thus the importance of availing of the GBER or a pre-existing Irish Scheme).
+More complex cases can be expected to take longer (thus the importance of availing of the GBER or a pre-existing Irish Scheme).
 Aid cannot be given until final approval has been received from the Commission.

-Details of the various regulations can be found on ec.europa.eu
+Details of the various regulations can be found on State Aid legislation (europa.eu).

 Notification process for non GBER Measures